Lesson 2 of5

 5. Closing Prayers of Thanksgiving and Intercession (Philippians 4:10-20)

-Prayers voice thanksgiving for the Philippians’ life in Christ and the riches that are present in Christ.
+Paul voices thanksgiving for the Philippians’ unfailing support of his ministry, their faithful life in Christ, and the strength and “riches” that are available in Christ.

 6. Closing Greetings (Philippians 4:21-23)

-The letter concludes as it begins, with greetings.
-This completes the book’s overall concentric literary pattern.
+The letter concludes as it began, with greetings, completing the book’s overall concentric literary pattern.